How to Officiate a Wedding Ceremony | A Guide, Timeline, and Checklist

 The officiant should bring:

-TIP: If you’re not a professional officiant, people will be asking you “are you ready??” “are you nervous?!”
-While you may honestly want to respond “READY?
+TIP: If officiant is not a professional, people will be asking you “are you ready??” “are you nervous?!”
+While the officiant may honestly want to respond “READY?
 I AM FREAKING OUT,” perhaps consider saving that response for a trusted friend or family member.
 Instead evoke confidence to the guests and the couple.
 This is “fake it til you make it” territory.
 Tell them you feel great and can’t wait.
 You got this.

-Sample script for rehearsal below (with important callouts underlined)
+Sample Officiant script for wedding rehearsal below (with important callouts underlined)

 Hey everyone!
 Welcome to the rehearsal for [PARTNER A] and [Partner B]’s wedding.
 Please pay attention as we’ll go through all the motions/cues of the ceremony.